-The Lavazza Group has been undertaking a significant journey towards Corporate Social Responsibility's topics.
+The Lavazza Group has been undertaking a significant journey towards Corporate Social Responsibility topics.
 Lavazza believes in the importance of walking the path with Lavazza's suppliers, in order to reach challenging goals by sharing common values.
-In this context, Lavazza decided in 2017 to review its Supplier Code of Conduct.
-This Code has been drafted with the fundamental contribution of Lavazza's reputable partners, specialized on topics of Sustainability and Human Rights:
+The Lavazza group is fully committed to preventing forced labour and has a zero tolerance policy to slavery and human trafficking.